Harry388/vue-dialog-src/README.md

 Options set in `main.js` are saved as a global property that can be editted later

-This object can be access by injection:
+This object can be accessed by injection:
 ```js
 import { inject } from 'vue';